rcorvus/R2PY/README.md

 12v DC 5v Micro-USB power regulator to power your Raspberry Pi from 12v DC battery system - something like this: https://www.amazon.com/gp/product/B00U2DGJD2

-Foot motor controllers: Sabertooth 2x25 (or 2x12 if styrene or 3D printed body) (for controlling the foot motors)
+Foot motor controllers: Sabertooth 2x32 with USB control (for controlling the foot motors)

 Dome motor controller:  Syren 10 (for controlling the dome motor)